riya-amemiya/agrb/README.md

     - `skip`: automatically skip the conflicting commit.
     - `ours`: automatically resolve conflict using 'ours' strategy.
     - `theirs`: automatically resolve conflict using 'theirs' strategy.
+- `--config <command>`: Manage configuration (show, set, edit, reset)
+- `--no-config`: Disable loading of configuration files
+- `-v, --version`: Show version
+- `-h, --help`: Show help

+### Configuration

+You can configure `agrb` via a configuration file.
+The configuration is resolved in the following order of precedence:

+1. Command-line flags
+2. Local configuration (`.agrbrc` in the project root)
+3. Global configuration (`~/.config/agrb/config.json`)
+4. Default values

+Use the `--no-config` flag to disable loading of configuration files.

+#### Managing Configuration

+- `agrb --config show`: Display the current effective configuration.
+- `agrb --config set`: Start an interactive editor to modify the global configuration.
+- `agrb --config edit`: Open the global configuration file in your default editor (`$EDITOR`).
+- `agrb --config reset`: Reset the global configuration to its default values.

 ### Examples